1. Make sure you have an SPF configured

 b) Creating e-mails

-- Avoid attachments and large graphics – the more of them, the worse.
-They cause filters to read these messages as malicious;
+Avoid attachments and large graphics – the more of them, the worse.
+They cause filters to read these messages as malicious; always balance the amount of text in relation to the graphics;

-- Make sure that the content of your message is displayed correctly in various e-mail programs and devices used by your clients;
+Take care of responsiveness and make sure that the content of the message is displayed correctly in various e-mail programs and devices used by your customers;

 3. Send a test message to check the quality of the e-mail you created